achengli/py_ofdm/README.md

      The random seed sets the pseudo random number generator for the energy dispersal.

+### `decode(self, randomSeed=1)`
+     Decodes one symbol and returns a byte array of the data and the sum of the squares of the imaginary parts of the pilot tones.
+The smaller that value the better the symbol start detection, the reception and the jitter (theoretically zero at perfect reception).

 ### `findSymbolStartIndex(self, signal, searchrangecoarse=None, searchrangefine=25)`
      Finds the start of the symbol by 1st doing a cross correlation @nIFFT with the cyclic prefix and then it uses the pilot tones.